ATTENDING YOGA CLASSES AT THE YOGA CENTER RENO:

 MIDTOWN MEDITATION GROUP Enjoy 25 minutes of silence in the middle of your day.
 Each session begins with a short reading followed by a 25-minute silent meditation.
 This group is free and open to the public.
 No prior meditation experience is necessary.

-YIN YOGA Slow down, unwind and release tension in this slow and deep practice designed to guide you through Yin Yoga Poses to increase your sense of flexibility and openness.
-Postures are passive and held for longer periods of time to penetrate deep into the connectives tissues to release tension and open up meridians (energy channels in the body).
+YIN YOGA AND MYOFASCIAL RELEASE WITH LEE ANN MAYNARD Slow down, unwind and release tension in this slow and deep practice designed to guide you through Yin Yoga Poses to increase your sense of flexibility and openness.
+Postures are passive and held for longer periods of time to penetrate deep into the connective tissues to release tension and open up meridians (energy channels in the body).
 It is a contemplative practice that trains the body and mind to become more open and aware in a relaxed way.
 No yoga experience necessary.
-Lee Ann will help you into an individual practice that is unique and wise for your body.

 YOGA FOR SCLERODERMA This class is based on the program Kathy Randolph developed for people with Scleroderma, but will be appropriate for those seeking to improve mobility limited by other conditions such as arthritis and fibromyalgia.
 This gentle practice can be done seated in a chair, so will be excellent for persons who use wheelchairs.